-Residual disability is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or unable to work in your occupation for a set percentage of time.
-This would mean that you can still practice surgical medicine but have to limit the type of or number of procedures.
+Residual disability is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or being unable to work in your occupation for a set percentage of the time.
+This would mean that you can still practice surgical medicine but have to limit the type of or the number of procedures.

 Residual disability benefits are triggered when the insured suffers an established percentage of income because of their disability.
 The benefit you receive under the provision is typically proportionate to your lost earning power.

-A Future Purchase Option is especially important if you’re still a surgical resident or just starting your practice.
+A future purchase option is especially important if you’re still a surgical resident or just starting your practice.
 It enables you to buy more coverage at a later date, without having to go through additional underwriting, as your income increases.

 To find the right policy for you, request your free quotes here.